sherlock-audit/2023-05-Index-judging/README.md

 Fixed in the below PR by removing the `unutilizedLeveragPercentage` adjustment as suggested: https://github.com/IndexCoop/index-coop-smart-contracts/pull/142

+**IAm0x52**

+Fix looks good. unutilizedLeveragePercentage is no longer used when calculating net repay

 # Issue M-1: setIncentiveSettings would be halt during a rebalance operation that gets stuck due to supply cap is reached at Aave